MEET THE TEAM

 Jaronzie Harris

-Networking & Research Associate for the Black Church Vitality Project
+Director, Black Church Vitality Project

 Jaronzie Harris is a native of Durham, North Carolina, with deepening roots in Boston.
-She is a graduate of Emerson College’s Theatre Education program and a current student at Gordon-Conwell Theological Seminary where she is pursuing a Master of Divinity.
+She is a graduate of Emerson College’s Theatre Education program and a current student at Gordon-Conwell Theological Seminary, where she is pursuing a Master of Divinity.
 She is a teacher, playwright, musician, and burgeoning gardener.
 Her passion and primary body of interest lie in using arts-based methodologies to build models of Christian education and spiritual formation with young people in Afro-diasporic communities.

 Sandy Jackson